 “I believe that America’s strength lies in her trust in God and in the courage and strength of her people.

 I will, therefore, be faithful to my religious duties and will maintain a personal sense of honor in my life.

 I will treasure my American heritage and will do all I can to preserve and enrich it.

-I will recognize the dignity and worth of my fellow men and will use fair play and goodwil in dealing with them.
+I will recognize the dignity and worth of my fellow men and will use fair play and goodwill in dealing with them.

-I will acquire the Exploring attitude that seeks the truth in all things and adventure on the frountiers of our changing world.”
+I will acquire the Exploring attitude that seeks the truth in all things and adventure on the frontiers of our changing world.”